 The most glorious part of the oil is its’ extraordinary cleansing and detoxifying agents.
 The Medical University of Gdańsk in Poland did many experiments and stated the antibiotic and antiviral effects of Juniper Berry essential oil.
 Regard to its’ health-promoting abilities, the oil is capable to quickly soothes and relieve pains of insect bites or sore muscles.
 Naturally dampen irritation, swelling and infective condition.

-Recently, people has figured out Juniper Berry essential oil can also help to treat acne.
-A study noted in the Journal of Pharmaceutical Development and Technology 2005 disclosed the examination of Juniper oil contained solid liquid microparticles as topical medication of acne vulgaris.
-The formulation showed a positive expectation of weakening bacteria breeding and rivalling Propionibacterium acnes (P.acnes).
+Recently, people have figured out Juniper Berry essential oil can also help to treat acne.
+A study noted in the Journal of Pharmaceutical Development and Technology 2005 disclosed the examination of Juniper oil contained solid-liquid microparticles as a topical medication of acne vulgaris.
+The formulation showed a positive expectation of weakening bacteria breeding and rivaling Propionibacterium acnes (P.acnes).
 Supportingly, A qualified physician, Dr. Joseph Mercola, indicates the anti-inflammation of juniper essential oil is able to prevent skin flare-ups, such as acne, eczema, dermatitis and psoriasis.
 Furthermore, it contains natural astringent to regulate oil production.
 The oil’s prone to result in a clear, radiant looking skin.

 How to use it

 - Juniper berry oil, jojoba oil and cornmeal (facial scrub): Jojoba oil is extracted from jojoba tree (Simmondsia Chinensis).
 It’s kinda a golden, liquid wax and non-comedogenic, relatively popular for moisturizing skin, spot treatment and cleansing skin.
 It’s really gentle without causing any redness, itchiness or irritation.
 The oil’s base is pretty similar to skin sebum and able to dissolve sebum.